konflux-ci/e2e-tests/tests/spi/README.md

 Steps to run 'spi-suite':

 1) Follow the instructions from the [Readme](../../docs/Installation.md) scripts to install AppStudio in e2e mode
+2) Run `make build`
-2) Run the e2e suite: `./bin/e2e-appstudio --ginkgo.focus="spi-suite"`
+3) Run the e2e suite: `./bin/e2e-appstudio --ginkgo.focus="spi-suite"`

 #### Environments

 Valid Quay username and token are required to be able to run the suite: SPI will use them to create valid configurations to test private container image deployment.
-Values can be provided by setting the follwing enviroment variables.
+Values can be provided by setting the following environment variables.

 | Variable | Required | Explanation | Default Value |
 |---|---|---|---|